What an Electrical Planning Report is

 How CF Electrical Services delivers

 We own the process end-to-end.
-That includes the parts most strata managers don't have time for: BC Hydro consumption-data requests, municipal drawing retrieval, EV-charging assessments, and final council presentation.
-You don't chase paperwork; we do.
+That includes the parts most strata managers don't have time for: BC Hydro consumption-data requests, EV-charging assessments, and a council presentation whenever you want one.
+You don't chase the utility; we do.

 CF Electrical Services delivers Electrical Planning Reports across British Columbia.
 A few starting points: